-You probably have at least a rough idea of what you want your future to look like.
-College, job, marriage, family, start a business, travel, grandkids, retirement, write a book, etc. You might even have a few dreams you think about all the time.
+You probably know, roughly at least, what you want your future to look like.
+College, job, marriage, family, start a business, travel, grandkids, retirement, write a book, etc. You may even have a few dreams you think about all the time.
 Things you want to have, do, or become.

-What many of us lack is an organized way to describe our vision of the future, list and prioritize our dreams, and create a detailed plan–including what we will do today, to make progress toward our most important goals.
-The result is that 10 years from now, you may have checked off a few dreams, but many others won’t have moved.
-Fast forward to the end of your life and you’ll find yourself saying “There are so many things I wanted to do but somehow I never got around to them.
+What many of us lack is a process to describe our vision of the future, list and prioritize our dreams, and create a detailed plan–including what we will do today–to make progress toward our most important goals.
+The result is that 10 years from now you may have checked off a few dreams but many others won’t have moved.
+Fast forward to the end of your life and you’ll be saying “There are so many things I wanted to do but somehow I never got around to them.
 There just wasn’t enough time or money, and now it’s too late.”

 The Dream Funnel is the tool that creates order out of chaos.
-As you use it, your vision of the future becomes clear, you create and prioritize goals, and at the end you know what you need to get done, today, to make your dreams come true.
+As you use it, your vision of the future will become clear, you will create and prioritize goals, and at the end you will know what you need to get done, today, to make your dreams come true.

 Every Influential Person Has A Dream Funnel

 There is no one right dream funnel.
 Different people use different versions of the Dream Funnel and the important thing is that you find the one that works best for you.